 - 1. Critically evaluate evidence-based health and nutrition science research. - 2.
 Apply evidence-based science to design and implement nutrition education and health promotion programs. - 3.
-Utilize best practices in communication and teaching techniques to deliver nutrition education and health promotion programs. - 4.
-Apply and demonstrate best practices in digital communications to interface with clients, customers, peers, administrators and health care providers. - 5.
-Communicate evidence-based research in health and nutrition science to a wide variety of audiences.
+Demonstrate ethical behavior and cultural competency in all areas of nutrition and interprofessional practice. - 4.
+Communicate evidence-based research in health and nutrition science to a wide variety of audiences. - 5.
+Apply and demonstrate best practices in digital communications to interface with clients, customers, peers, administrators and health care providers.